vineetsisodiya/CODTECH--TASK01/README.md

 # CODTECH--TASK01
-NAME - VINEET SISODIYA COMPANY - CODTECH IT SOLUTIONS ID - CT08DS7084 DOMAIN - WEB DEVELOPMENT DURATION - AUGUST TO SEPTEMBER 2024
+NAME - VINEET SISODIYA COMPANY - CODTECH IT SOLUTIONS ID - CT08DS7084 DOMAIN - FRONTEND WEB DEVELOPMENT DURATION - AUGUST TO SEPTEMBER 2024

 Weather App This is a simple Weather Application that allows users to get the current weather information for a specified city.
 The app fetches data from the OpenWeatherMap API and displays it on the web page.